tcwang0509/TalkingHead-1KH/README.md

 > https://nvlabs.github.io/face-vid2vid/<br>
 > https://arxiv.org/abs/2011.15126.pdf

 The dataset consists of 500k video clips, of which about 80k are greater than 512x512 resolution.
 Only videos under permissive licenses are included.
+Note that the number of videos differ from that in the original paper because a more robust preprocessing script was used to split the videos.
 For business inquiries, please visit our website and submit the form: [NVIDIA Research Licensing](https://www.nvidia.com/en-us/research/inquiries/).